Louisville vs. Air Force First Responder Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Louisville Stats and Trends

-- The Cardinals are 3-3 ATS when favored by 1.5 points or more this season.

-- Louisville's games this year have hit the over on five of 11 set point totals (45.5%).
+- Louisville's games this year have gone over the point total five times in 11 opportunities (45.5%).

-- Louisville is 6-4 against the spread and 6-5 overall in games when it records more than 19.1 points.
+- When Louisville puts up more than 19.1 points, it is 6-4 against the spread and 6-5 overall.

-- In games that Louisville amasses over 288.2 yards, the team is 6-5 against the spread and 6-6 overall.
+- Louisville is 6-5 against the spread and 6-6 overall when the team churns out more than 288.2 yards.

-- The Cardinals have 13 giveaways this season, while the Falcons have 16 takeaways .
+- This year, the Cardinals have 13 turnovers, three fewer than the Falcons have takeaways (16).

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.